William Healey Dall: First positions, first expeditions

 Dall took a job in Chicago.
 There he met the famous naturalist Robert Kennicott (1835–1866) at the Chicago Academy of Sciences Museum.
 In 1865 the Western Union Telegraph Expedition was mounted to find a possible route for a telegraph line between North America and Russia by way of the Bering Sea.
 Kennicott was selected as the scientist for this expedition, and with the influence of Spencer Fullerton Baird of the Smithsonian Institution, he took Dall as his assistant, because of his expertise in invertebrates and fish.
 Aboard the clipper Nightingale, under the command of the naturalist Charles Melville Scammon, Dall explored the coast of Siberia, with first several stops in Alaska (still Russian territory at that time).
 Scammon Bay, Alaska was named after Charles Scammon.

 In 1866, Dall continued this expedition to Siberia.
 On a stop at St. Michael, Alaska, he was informed that Kennicott had died of a heart attack on May 13, 1866, while prospecting a possible telegraph route along the Yukon River.
 Set on finishing Kennicott's Yukon River work, Dall stayed on the Yukon during the winter.
 Because of cancellation of his own expedition, he had to continue this work at his own expense until autumn 1868.
 Meanwhile, in 1867, the U.S. had acquired Alaska from Russia for 7.2 million dollars.
 This was uncharted country, with a fauna and flora still waiting to be explored and described, a task Dall took upon himself as a surveyor-scientist.

 Back at the Smithsonian, he started cataloguing the thousands of specimens he had collected during this expedition.
 In 1870 he published his account of his pioneering travels in Alaska and Its Resources, describing the Yukon River, the geography and resources of Alaska, and its inhabitants.
 Also in 1870, Dall was appointed Acting Assistant to the United States Coast Survey (renamed the United States Coast and Geodetic Survey in 1878).

 Dall went on several more reconnaissance and survey missions to Alaska between 1871 and 1874.
 His official mission was to survey the Alaska coast, but he took the opportunity to acquire specimens, which he collected in great numbers.
 In 1871–72, he surveyed the Aleutian Islands.
-In 1874 aboard the U.S. Coast Survey schooner Yukon, he anchored in Lituya Bay, which he compared to Yosemite Valley in California, had it retained its glaciers.
+In 1874 aboard the United States Coast Survey schooner Yukon, he anchored in Lituya Bay, which he compared to Yosemite Valley in California, had it retained its glaciers.

 He sent his collection of mollusks, echinoderms, and fossils to Louis Agassiz at Harvard's Museum of Comparative Zoology; plants went to Asa Gray at Harvard; archaeological and ethnological material went to the Smithsonian.
 In 1877–1878 he was associated with the Blake expeditions", along the east coast of the United States.
 The major publications on the Blake Expeditions were published in the Bulletin of the Museum of Comparative Zoology Harvard.

 Dall was in Europe in August 1878, sent to a meeting in Dublin of the British Association for the Advancement of Science.
 He took the opportunity to visit mollusk collections and meet European scholars.